ziehro/DataSciencePortfolio-Chris-Ziehr/README.md

 ## About Me

 I am a data science enthusiast with a passion for uncovering insights from complex datasets and translating them into actionable strategies.
 My background includes various disciplines, and I hold a Data Analyst Certificate from Google.
+I am also currently completing my Machine Learning course through Stanford Online.
 I am always eager to learn new techniques and tools in the field of data science.

 Feel free to connect with me on the web at driftwest.xyz and check out my blog for more insights and tutorials.